 Buses run frequently between the main town and Agia Marina via Paleohora.
 The journey takes about 30 minutes, and the bus also calls at the Temple of Aphaia.
 If you’re visiting from Athens and plan your day well, you could visit both the site at Colonna and the Temple of Aphaia, have a few hours at Agia Marina, and return for a late afternoon meal before catching the ferry back.

 The main town is attractive and has a number of good tavernas and restaurants.

 There is also the option of hiring a car or jeep for the day.
 Scooters and mopeds are also available.

-The map shows you the island and its towns (just hover your mouse over the red markers).
-You can use the controls on the left to zoom in and out of the map, and you can move the map around by holding down your mouse button and moving the mouse around.
-The “Satellite” view isn’t very inspiring as the resolution isn’t that great.
+This map shows you where the places on Aegina can be found (use the red markers to help zoom in).
+You can use the controls to zoom in and out of the map, and you can move the map around by holding down your mouse button and moving the mouse around.
+Try the Satellite view too.